Current Grad Students in Archaeology

 Yusi Liu

-Yusi Liu (she/her) is a Ph.D. candidate in the Department of Classical and Near Eastern Archaeology (CNEA) at 魅影直播.
-She received her B.A. with honors in Art History and Classics from the University of Wisconsin-Madison in 2018 and her M.A. in CNEA at 魅影直播 in 2021 with the thesis "Art Meets Archaeology on Delos: Antony Gormley's SIGHT as a Heuristic Tool to Read the Archaeological Site."
-Her research interests include Greek archaeology, classical receptions, museum and collections studies, and accessible curatorial practice.
-Yusi is currently working on her dissertation and exploring the history and politics surrounding the collections, display, and curation of antiquities.
+Yusi Liu (she/her) is a Ph.D. candidate in the Department of Classical and Near Eastern Archaeology (CNEA) at ÷ÈÓ°Ö±²¥.
+She received her B.A. with honors in Art History and Classics from the University of Wisconsin-Madison in 2018 and her M.A. in CNEA at ÷ÈÓ°Ö±²¥ in 2021 with the thesis "Art Meets Archaeology on Delos: Antony Gormley's SIGHT as a Heuristic Tool to Read the Archaeological Site."
+Her research interests include Greek art and archaeology, classical receptions, and museum and collection studies.
 She participated in the American School for Classical Studies in Athens Summer Session in 2019 and the Tulane-Siena Summer Study Institute for International Law, Cultural Heritage & the Arts in 2023.
-Yusi has experience at the 魅影直播 Art & Artifacts Collection, the Penn Museum, the Athenian Agora Excavation Archive, the Ancient Corinth Museum, and the Beijing Inside-Out Art Museum.
-She is spending the 2023-24 academic year at the Getty Museum at the Getty Villa as the Antiquities curatorial intern.
+Yusi has experience at the ÷ÈÓ°Ö±²¥ Art & Artifacts Collection, the Penn Museum, the Athenian Agora Excavation Archive, the Ancient Corinth Museum, and the Beijing Inside-Out Art Museum.
+She was a graduate Antiquities curatorial intern at the J. Paul Getty Museum in 2023-24.
+Her dissertation examines the history of exhibitions of ancient Greek art in the United States from the mid-20th century, exploring the ways in which these exhibitions shaped cultural exchange, diplomatic relations, and public perceptions of ancient Greece and archaeology. yliu2@brynmawr.edu

 Ashley Mason